The Spider's Lullabye: Summary

-In "Room 17", a confident Harry awaits Dr. Eastmann and his assistant Nurse Needle Dear to begin his treatment and cure.
-The so-called "treatment" was nothing more than a torture session when Nurse Needle unleashes a wolf spider from the "Crawly Box".
-The next day, Harry complains of having a weird feeling on his neck, spider bites and intense pain.
+A confident Harry awaits Dr. Eastmann and his assistant Nurse Needle Dear to begin his treatment.
+The so-called "treatment," however, turns out to be little more than a torture session as Nurse Needle releases a wolf spider from the "Crawly Box".
+The next day, Harry complains of having pain and a weird sensation in his neck.
 Dr. Eastmann dismisses Harry's comments and thinks nothing more of it.
 The same night, when Harry is discovered by staff, they find him long dead and covered from head to toe in a spider web-like cocoon giving evidence that a series of spiders have wrapped him up like a fly, saving his dead body for consumption.
-Dr. Eastmann comes to the realization that Harry had clearly died of fright (possibly from the result of a heart attack), when Harry (who is now reduced to bones and skin) is taken.
+Dr. Eastmann comes to the realization that Harry clearly died of fright, possibly the result of a heart attack.